-Our Admissions Team is Looking for Tomorrow’s Innovators
+Our Admissions Team Is Looking for Tomorrow’s Innovators

 Is This Program Right for You?

-Whether you’re new to the computer science sector or planning a pivot within the field, our online MS in Computer Science can prepare you for the cutting-edge career you want.
-With two program tracks designed to support students with intermediate and advanced computer science knowledge, the online MSCS offers a customizable learning environment for students interested in maintaining a full-time career while pursuing a technical degree.
+With two program tracks that support students with intermediate and advanced computer science knowledge, the online MSCS offers a customizable learning environment for students interested in maintaining a full-time career while pursuing a technical degree.

 How Do I Apply?